-Keren Fishzon, CEO of the NGO “Magen Mishpacha” tells:
+Keren Fishzon, CEO of Magen Mishpacha tells the following story:

-The official who, following the letter of the law, for a year, had taken away all the money the couple earned on the top of the standard benefit as well as vacation pay (1,000 shekels), health-related pay (1,300 shekels) and holiday gifts from the employer (100 shekels per holiday), insisted:
+But this official who, following the letter of the law, for a year, had taken away all the money the couple earned on the top of the standard benefit as well as vacation pay (1,000 shekels), health-related pay (1,300 shekels) and holiday gifts from the employer (100 shekels per holiday), insisted:

-“No,” I said, “she doesn’t.”
+“No,” Ms. Fishzon responded, “she doesn’t.”

 “Maybe her husband works?”

 “No,” the woman said.
 “My husband was fired a year ago, the day he reached retirement age.”

 “Bring the paper confirming that the husband doesn’t work.”

 “We’ve brought it,” the couple said, after Ms. Fishzon translated the official’s request into Russian for them.
 The document was submitted, and with that, the debt was erased.